Power (TV series)

-Power is an American crime drama television series created and produced by Courtney A. Kemp in collaboration with Curtis "50 Cent" Jackson.
-It aired on the Starz network from June 7, 2014, to February 9, 2020.
+Power is an American crime drama-thriller television series created and produced by Courtney A. Kemp in collaboration with Curtis "50 Cent" Jackson.
+It aired on the Starz network from June 7, 2014 to February 9, 2020.

-Upon release, Power gained positive reviews and it is one of Starz's most highly rated shows and one of cable's most watched shows.
-Prior to the premiere of the fifth season, Starz renewed the show for a sixth and final season, which premiered on August 25, 2019.
+Upon release, Power gained positive reviews and is one of Starz's highest-rated shows and one of cable's most-watched shows.
+Prior to the fifth-season premiere, Starz renewed the show for a sixth and final season, which premiered on August 25, 2019.

 Overview

-Power tells the story of James St. Patrick (Omari Hardwick), an intelligent, smooth, yet, ruthless drug dealer who goes by the alias of "Ghost."
+Power tells the story of James St. Patrick, an intelligent, smooth yet ruthless drug dealer who goes by the alias of "Ghost."
 He wishes to leave the criminal world to pursue legitimate business interests as a nightclub owner.
 St. Patrick aims to balance those two lives, while also avoiding police capture, trying to navigate his crumbling marriage and manage shifting economic alliances.

-The show also features James' family, which consists of his wife Tasha (Naturi Naughton), twins Tariq (Michael Rainey Jr.) and Raina(Donshea Hopkins) and baby Yasmine.
-Power also follows James' criminal partner and best friend Tommy Egan (Joseph Sikora), love interest and criminal prosecutor Angela Valdes (Lela Loren), friend-turned-rival Kanan Stark (50 Cent), protege and rival Andre Coleman (Rotimi Akinosho), and Angela's colleague, Cooper Saxe (Shane Johnson).
-Defense attorney Joe Proctor (Jerry Ferrara), district attorney John Mak (Sung Kang), and politician Rashad Tate (Larenz Tate) also appear in the show's later seasons.
+The show features James' family, which consists of his wife Tasha, twins Tariq and Raina and baby Yasmine.
+Power also follows James' criminal partner and best friend Tommy Egan, love interest and criminal prosecutor Angela Valdes, friend-turned-rival Kanan Stark, protege and rival Andre Coleman, and Angela's colleague, Cooper Saxe.
+Defense attorney Joe Proctor, district attorney John Mak and politician Rashad Tate also appear in the show's later seasons.

+Power utilizes episodic cliff hangers as plot devices to carry its story forward.